sleede/fab-manager/README.md

 1. Install RVM with the ruby version specified in the [.ruby-version file](.ruby-version).
    For more details about the process, Please read the [official RVM documentation](http://rvm.io/rvm/install).
+   If you're using ArchLinux, you may have to [read this](doc/archlinux_readme.md) before.

 2. Retrieve the project from Git